litexlang/litex-official-documents/How_Litex_Works/Litex_vs_Lean_Basic_Math_Examples.md

 ---

-## Example 3: Proving Primality by Enumeration
+## Example 3: Proving by Enumeration

 **Task**: Define the property of being prime and prove that 97 is prime by checking that it is not divisible by any number from 2 to 96.